-A wide assortment of people call Elmwood "home", including generals, politicians, Confederate soldiers, victims of the yellow fever epidemics of 1800s, outlaws, and everyday folks.
-Some of these people have massive monuments in their honor, some rest beneath dilapidated tombstones that are sinking into the ground.
+A wide assortment of people call Elmwood "home" including generals, politicians, Confederate soldiers, victims of the yellow fever epidemics of 1800s, outlaws, and everyday folks.
+Some of these people have massive monuments in their honor.
+Others rest beneath dilapidated tombstones that are sinking into the ground.

 Without a doubt, Elmwood is one of the most fascinating places to visit in Memphis.
 With its breathtaking statuary and rich history, it is not to be missed.
-Enjoy this photographic preview of the beauty you'll find at Elmwood.
+Enjoy this photographic preview of the peace and history you'll find at Elmwood.

 Home Sweet Home

 Some of Elmwood's residents were so prominent in life, that they were issued addresses in death, as you can see from this photo.
 People buried here include Mayors of Memphis, Governors of Tennessee, U.S. Senators, blues singers, generals, Civil Rights leaders, and more.